Seminar: Data Science & Econometric Methods (373031)

 Course Overview

-This three-day course introduces bachelor students of economics and management to essential scientific tools: LaTeX for professional document preparation and Python for data analysis.
+The block course introduces master students of economics and management to essential scientific tools: LaTeX for professional document preparation and Python for data analysis.

 Schedule